graphhopper/graphhopper/docs/index.md

 #### Other links

- * [Add GraphHopper Maps to your Browser](./web/open-search.md): Instructions how to setup GraphHopper as the standard search enginge in your browser.
+ * [Add GraphHopper Maps to your Browser](./web/open-search.md): Instructions how to setup GraphHopper as the standard search engine in your browser.
  * [Embed GraphHopper on your website](https://github.com/karussell/graphhopper-embed-form): A small code snippet on how to integrate GraphHopper Maps in your web site like a contact form

 #### Android